paulb00th/galapagos/content/visiting/packing-list.md

 Perhaps an exposure suit lycra rash vest, neoprene skin, or similar - *it’s easy to burn in/on the water*

-Perhaps also your full dive kit - *but note all this gear can be rented once you’re here*
+Perhaps also your full dive kit - *but note all this gear can be rented once you’re here!*

 **-**
 Return to [Visiting us](/visiting/introduction)